Is It Worth Investing In Binance Coin (BNB) In 2022?

 Binance Coin growth in comparison to Ethereum and Bitcoin.
 Source: bloomberg.com

-While Binance Coin is not going to replace Bitcoin as the leader of global digital currency, it is likely to be one of the big winners in 2021.
-Especially if the crypto market continues to rise.
+While Binance Coin is not going to replace Bitcoin as the leader of global digital currency, but it was one of the big winners in 2021.

 All in all, BNB has an advantage over most coins because we can already see its use cases.
 First as a utility token, then as fuel for the BSC.
 Meanwhile, investing in other coins is purely speculative as they are yet to deliver results.